-Microsoft releases new security patches every second Tuesday of a month to address the underlying bugs and errors.
-However, at times, such updates itself run into some trouble resulting in new issues on the computer.
+Microsoft releases new security patches every second Tuesday of the month to address the underlying bugs and errors.
+However, at times, such updates themselves run into some trouble resulting in new issues on the computer.

-There are different ways to restore Windows to its previous state such as rollback Windows, use system backup, etc. Still, the best way to avoid new errors is to uninstall the lately applied cumulative update.
-In this guide, we will discuss two different ways to uninstall Windows 10 cumulative update on the computer.
+There are different ways to restore Windows to its previous state such as rollback Windows, using system backup, etc. Still, the best way to avoid new errors is to uninstall the lately applied cumulative update.
+In this guide, we will discuss two different ways to uninstall Windows 10 cumulative updates on the computer.
 They are –

 Uninstalling Windows 10 Cumulative Update